Nigeria entry requirements for Ethiopia passport holders

 Frequently asked questions

-No, the visa on arrival is not extendable.
-You must leave before it expires.
-If you need to stay longer, you'd need to apply for a different visa type before travel.
+No, the e-Visa is not extendable.
+If you need to stay longer, you'll have to leave the country and apply for a new visa.

 Official sources